rfc-editor/errata-report-process/draft-rpc-errata-process.md

 entered as separate reports.
-This initial classification is useful to the SSP; for example, it might allow technical errata to be processed with higher priority than editorial errata, and it allows the RFC Production Center to verify editorial erratum reports and to note frequent editorial errors that could possibly lead to improvements in the editorial process.
+This initial classification is useful to the SSP; for example, it might allow technical errata to be processed with higher priority than editorial errata, and it allows the RPC to verify editorial erratum reports and to note frequent editorial errors that could possibly lead to improvements in the editorial process.